nais/nais.github.io/src/routes/(pages)/blog/posts/zero-trust-networking-in-gcp/+page.md

 draft: false
 author: Frode Sundby
 tags: [sikkerhet, zero-trust]
+language: en
 ---

 ## Background

 Firewalls and zones have been our primary defense mechanism for years.
 This model defines a strict perimeter around our applications.
 The perimiter is designed to keep potential attackers on the outside, but also to be able to control the flow of data out of the perimiter.
 ![Firewall](./images/zero-trust-1.png)

 The challenge with this model in a containerized world, is that our applications has become more distributed, which leaves us with more components and thus additional attack surfaces.
 ![Firewall](./images/zero-trust-2.png)